KrisCheng/HackerProblem/Python/2_LogisticRegression/README.md

 Here is the structure of this project:

-	dataset -- the dataset folder, includeing 2 datasets Sonar -- the first dataset, Sonar, Mines vs. Rocks dataset.txt -- the whole dataset
+	Sonar -- the first project, Sonar, Mines vs. Rocks dataAnalysis.py -- the dataAnalysis program, will generate a .txt file logisticRegression.py -- the main program, will build a model and show the result dataset -- the row dataset
+			dataset.txt -- the whole dataset
 			testing.txt -- the testing dataset, 20%(randomly) of the whole dataset training.txt -- the training dataset, 80%(randomly) of the whole dataset

-	dataAnalysis.py -- the dataAnalysis program, will generate a .txt file

-	logisticRegression.py -- the main program, will build a model and show the result
+	Abalone -- the second project, Abalone

 ## How to run

 The program is based on Python3.6.1, please make sure you have installed Python3.6 in your machine before run it.